-In case you are unfamiliar with Snapchat, here’s a quick overview.
+In case you are unfamiliar, here’s a quick overview.
 Snapchat is a way to share pictures and videos, called “snaps.”
 You can control how long a friend can see your snaps—up to 10 seconds.
 And friends can only open your snaps once.
 There is a public aspect to Snapchat, too, called “snap stories.”
 If you post a snap to your “story,” all your friends can view the post as many times as they like for 24 hours.

 Here’s what I like about Snapchat:

 It’s manageable.
 Because snaps can only be viewed once and stories refresh every 24 hours, my snap feed is easy to check out quickly.
 Whereas checking Twitter or Instagram can easily turn into 30 minutes of stalking someone’s posts from 2013.